Human Attention During Localization of Memory Bugs in C Programs: Experimental Results

 \subsection{RQ2: Visual Attention Patterns}

 We summarize broad patterns of visual attention in Tables~\ref{tab:bug_metrics_formatted}~-~\ref{tab:bug_metrics_grouped_line} and Figures~\ref{fig:fix_quartiles_func}~-~\ref{fig:codefix}.
-Table~\ref{tab:bug_metrics_formatted} shows: Most fixation counts are comparable to the average of 853, with the exception of bug \texttt{spider} which is much lower, at 376.
-The most likely explanation is that this bug is also the easiest, as Table~\ref{tab:bug_time_scores} shows \texttt{spider} with the highest confidence, lowest difficulty, and highest accuracy.
-Unsurprisingly, the bug with the highest mean fixation count (\texttt{hornet}) was among the lowest confidence and tied for highest difficulty.
+Table~\ref{tab:bug_metrics_formatted} shows a considerable spread in fixation count among the bugs.
+The bug \texttt{spider} (a \texttt{sway} bug) has the lowest fixation count, at 460.
+The most likely explanation is that this bug is also the easiest, as Table~\ref{tab:bug_time_scores} shows \texttt{spider} (a \texttt{sway} bug) with the highest confidence, lowest difficulty, and highest accuracy.
+Unsurprisingly, the bug with the highest mean fixation count (\texttt{hornet} (a \texttt{sway} bug)) was among the highest difficulty.
+However, fixation count is not a perfect indicator of difficulty.
+For example, \texttt{silverfish} (a \texttt{redis} bug) has a relatively low fixation count, but a high difficulty.
+This may be explained when looking at the average time for \texttt{silverfish} in Table~\ref{tab:bug_time_scores}.
+This high time but low fixation count on code indicates that participants spent a lot of time reading the bug report.
+The \texttt{silverfish} (a \texttt{redis} bug) bug report was not particularly long, but participants may have had difficulty interpreting the report.
 In all cases, the mean and median fixation counts and regression rates per bug are relatively similar, indicating that outliers are not markedly affecting the mean.
+In this work, ``regression rate'' is the percentage of fixations where the token fixated on was fixated on more than once~\cite{Wallace2025Programmer}.
 The mean fixation duration in milliseconds was stable throughout, with no clear association with bug difficulty.

+A novel observation of this paper is that people read several functions outside of the one where the bug is located (a mean of 22), though visual attention is concentrated among relatively few. \begin{highlightbox} \textbf{\finding{ Table~\ref{tab:bug_metrics_grouped_func} shows that programmers spend 75\% of their visual effort on 25\% of the functions that they view.}} \end{highlightbox}